Last Updated on October 19, 2022

 As Warren Buffett rightly said: “You need to be fearful when others are greedy, and greedy when others are fearful.”
 This perfectly applies to the Rubber Band trading strategy, but what is it?

-The Rubber Band trading strategy is a simple but powerful contrarian/mean-reversion strategy for trading stocks, which is easy to understand and easy to trade.
-It aims to identify points where the market is overbought or oversold and likely to snap back towards the mean.
+It aims to identify points where the market is overbought or oversold and likely to snap back toward the mean.
 Some traders use Keltner Channels or Bollinger Bands for this strategy, but others use momentum oscillators.

 What is the Rubber Band trading strategy?

 To trade this strategy, you must have the contrarian mentality — as Warren Buffet said, you must look to buy when the market looks battered and depressed and look to sell when the euphoria is very high and everyone is very positive about the market.
-In other words, the opportunities to buy come when there is too much negative sentiment, and people are losing hope and pulling out of the market.
+In other words, the opportunities to buy come when there is too much negative sentiment, and people are losing hope and pulling out of the market (how to use sentiment indicators).

 An example of the Rubber Band strategy indicator(s)